j19sch/frogsconf/pages/home.md

 ### Code of Conduct: The Short Version

-We want TestCraftCamp to be a welcoming and safe space, where everyone can participate.
+We want FroGS conf to be a welcoming and safe space, where everyone can participate.

 The Short Version: Be a respectful human person.
 Let other people be themselves.
 Do not ruin anyone else’s experience.
 Keep an open mind.
 If you see or experience something unacceptable, respectfully ask for it to stop.
 The TestCraftCamp organizers will support you.